(back)

 I turned 43 years old on March 4, 2018.
 I love putting together retrospectives as it’s a good way to focus on perspective over time.

 On March 14th, Bright launched on ProductHunt.
-The product was upvoted 498 times and 232 companies created a beta account that first week - it was awesome!
+The product was upvoted 498 times, and 232 companies created a beta account that first week - it was awesome!

-On March 17th we celebrated Eleanor’s 2nd birthday.
+In March, we celebrated Eleanor’s 2nd birthday.
 I baked this cake for her:

-Eleanor's birthday cake Vanilla cake with strawberry buttercream frosting
+Vanilla cake with strawberry buttercream frosting

 In April, we visited the good land of Colorado to ski in Breckenridge and spend time with friends in Boulder.
 Oh, how we love Colorado!
 Here’s a picture we took outside of Colorado College after attending an interactive demonstration called Raptors of the Rockies:

-Family In Colorado 80% look-at-camera rate
+Family In Colorado

-Gfny Lining up for GFNY
+Lining up for GFNY

 At some point in the spring, Jack moved up from Mites to Squirts in hockey.
 He’s on the River Dogs, a team playing out of McFetridge, a park district rink a mile from our house.
-In June they won their division in the playoffs:
+In June, they won their division in the playoffs:

 Jack River Dogs